DVMReady

 • Current fees: Verify directly with AVMA/ECFVG before applying

-• Processing time: 4 to 8 weeks, sometimes longer if documents need translation or verification
+• Processing time: variable, and often longer if documents need translation or school verification

 • Passport-style photograph: Required with your application